 I am Pro-Life.
 The fundamental sanctity of human life is the cornerstone of our democratic society and an integral part of my faith and my conscience.
 Illinois recently became the first state to enact a law that uses taxpayer funds to pay for abortions.
 Under no circumstance should the tax dollars of hard-working Illinoisans be allotted for the taking of innocent life.
 I am committed to the full repeal of this measure, previously known as House Bill 40, and will stand with any other like-minded lawmakers in Springfield, of either party, to get this done.

 Military issues uniquely impact the 54th Senate District due to the presence of nearby Scott Air Force Base and the large number of veterans and active-duty military who live here.
 My family has a long history of military service and from an early age instilled in me the vital importance of this service to our country and our state.
-I’m an Intelligence Officer in the U.S. Navy Reserves, something I am proud and humbled to be able to do, and I fully appreciate the sacrifices that these men and women in uniform make to keep us safe and it is the solemn duty of our elected officials to do the same for them.
+I’m an Intelligence Officer in the U.S. Navy Reserves, something I am proud and humbled to be able to do, and I fully appreciate the sacrifices men and women in uniform make to keep us safe.
+It is the solemn duty of our elected officials to do the same for them as well.
 In the senate, I will emphasize policies that give veterans opportunities for employment, housing, and education.
 I will also seek to work with municipalities throughout the district to address the unique local needs of veterans, especially those returning to civilian life from active duty.